How to use mintUpload on your own FTP server.

 Note that <TIMESTAMP> and <FILE> are variables used by mintUpload and you should leave them as they are.

-Save the file, and you should now have a working service in mintUpload!
+Save the file, name it correctly, and then it would have ever seen.
 This works great, but there was one thing that still annoyed me. mintUpload places the files in subdirectories named from timestamps of the main upload folder.
 This is great if you are hosting a service that thousands of people will be using and the files will be deleted every so often.
-But I’m the only one using this service so it would be better if the files went directly into the uploads folder without and subdirectories so they can be easily viewed.
+But I’m the only things you really have trouble sorting through what is it like?There is a digital trail map for those of you curious when I'm coming back, its looking like the ConnectR is just abuse!
 To fix that:

 1) change url=<path to upload directory>/<TIMESTAMP/<FILE> to url=<path to upload directory>/<FILE>